Platform (2000 film): Critical reception

-Platform was voted the second best film of the past decade by the Toronto International Film Festival (TIFF)'s Cinematheque, by more than 60 film experts (historians, archivists, etc.) from around the world.
+Platform was voted the second best film of the decade by the Toronto International Film Festival (TIFF)'s Cinematheque, by more than 60 film experts (historians, archivists, etc.) from around the world.
 Another film by Jia Zhangke, Still Life, was voted the third best film.
 Platform placed 32 on Slant Magazine's list of the 100 best films of the 2000s and was named as one of Sight & Sound's films of the 2000s.
 Platform was ranked the 11th best film of the decade in an international poll conducted by Film Comment.
 In 2016, film critics from the Austrian Film Museum, Der Standard and Le Monde included Platform in their top 10 films of the 21st century.

-The film has a 79% rating on Rotten Tomatoes based on 19 reviews, with an average score of 6.72 out of 10.
 On Metacritic, the film has a score of 76 based on 7 critic reviews.